videoman/esphome-projects/SuckFan/README.md

 # Suck Fan Controller

 I have a shop with a paint booth.
 The old way to control the fan was a 3phase knife switch.
 3Phase fan timers with a contactor seem to be hundreds of dollars.
-I wanted to be able to also use home assistant to contoal the fan remotely or with timers/actions/automations from home assistant.
+I wanted to be able to also use home assistant to control the fan remotely or with timers/actions/automations from home assistant.

-This is seutp Using [ESP Home](https://esphome.io) and [Home Assistant](https://www.home-assistant.io) this allows local and remote control of the relay and 3PH contactor.
+This is seutp using [ESP Home](https://esphome.io) and [Home Assistant](https://www.home-assistant.io) which allows for both local and remote control of the relay and 3PH contactor.

-The YAML file contains the code necesary for ESPHome to compile the code to run the interface.
+The YAML file contains the code necesary for ESPHome to compile the code to run the ESP32 device, along with the LCD interface.

 ESP Home YAML File Config [lives here](/SuckFan/esp-suck-fan.yaml)